PoratRoy/lets-talk-chess/README.md

 # Lets - Talk - Chess

 ### Introduction
-This is a full-stack chat web application that can be up and running with just a few steps.
+This is a full-stack chess game and chat application that can be up and running with just a few steps.
 Frontend is built with React.
 Backend is built with Express.js and Node.js.
-Real-time message broadcasting is developed using Socket.IO.
+Real-time message broadcasting and play moves is developed using Socket.IO.
-___

-### Features
-This application provides users with the following features:

-- Authentication using JWT Tokens
-- A Private Chat functionality where users can chat with other users privately.
-- Real-time updates to the user list, conversation list, and conversation messages.
 ___

 ### How to use